raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 * `logging_conf.json`: JSON configuration file for setting up the logging.
 For the list of the most important logging options, see [Logging options (logging_conf.json)](#logging-options-loggingconfjson).
-* `debug.log`: file storing all the written log messages
+* `debug.log`: file of all the written log messages
 * `security_feed/`: folder storing all the 'security feed' images
 * `thresh/`: folder storing all the thresholded images
 * `frame_delta/`: folder storing all the 'frame delta' images